ivanchikj/BPMNTransformations/Readme.md

 ## Using the program

 The software is managed through console commands that are composed of 3 parts:
-* In the first part you can select the input file(s)
+* In the first part the user selects the input file(s)
-* In the middle part you can select the behavior of the program
+* In the middle part the user selects the behavior of the program
-* In the final part you can select the transformation rule(s) to apply.
+* In the final part the user selects the transformation rule(s) to apply.

 #### Selecting the input models:
-In the first part simply enter the path of the folder containing the files that you want to transform: all '.bpmn' or '.bpmn.xml' files will be taken as input.
+In the first part simply enter the path of the folder containing the files that you want to transform: all '.bpmn' and '.bpmn.xml' files will be taken as input.

 ```
 \Example\bpmnModels\